-She crashed into a barrier after winning gold in downhill at the 2017 World Championships in Tarvisio, Italy.
-"It hurt a lot, my whole body was bruised, I'd hurt my ankle and banged my head.
-I had concussion."
+She crashed into a barrier after winning gold in downhill at the 2017 World Championships in Tarvisio, Italy, which resulted in concussion and bruising to various parts of her body.
 (IPC, 10 Feb 2018; kentonline.co.uk, 02 Feb 2017; bbc.com, 25 Jan 2017)

 In August 2016 she suffered from an illness that required hospital treatment.
 She returned to competition in December that year. (kentonline.co.uk, 02 Feb 2017)

 In July 2017 she received an honorary doctorate from the University of Kent in England.
 (IPC, 10 Feb 2018)

 She was named the 2014 Woman of the Year in Canterbury, England. (canterburytimes.co.uk, 02 Jan 2015)